ikhoury/www.issakhoury.me/index.md

 ## About me

-I am a hard-working and dedicated Software Engineer with a focus on delivering high quality solutions that make the required impact.
+I am a hard-working and experienced Software Engineer and Cloud Architect with a focus on delivering high quality, efficient, and reliable solutions that help make the right impact.

-My main interest is in the development of distributed services that help in extracting value out of business data.
-Very often they need to handle data at a very large scale; therefore it is critical to design software that can process, store and query data efficiently using different storage technologies.
+My main interest is in the development of cloud native services that help in extracting value out of business data or automating a business process.
+Very often they need to handle data at a very large scale; therefore it is critical to design software that can process, store and query data efficiently using the right storage technology.

 My priority in any software project is delivering features to the customer that help him make the impacts he needs as soon as possible.
-I advocate for incremental delivery of value along with continuous evaluation and improvement of the product.
+I strive to implement a workflow for incremental delivery of value along with continuous evaluation and improvement of the product.
-Therefore, I believe in cross-functional agile teams that can work together in an end to end delivery process in order to constantly push out value to the customer while maintaining a high level of software quality.
+Therefore, I believe in cross-functional agile teams working together in an end-to-end delivery process and constantly pushing out value to the customer while adheering to good software design and development practices.

-You can contact me directly by [email](mailto:i_kh@icloud.com?subject=[Resume]%20Getting%20in%20touch).
+Feel free to contact me directly by [email](mailto:i_kh@icloud.com?subject=[Resume]%20Getting%20in%20touch).

-Feel free to read my [blog](https://blog.issakhoury.me).
+You might find something interesting in my [blog](https://blog.issakhoury.me).

 ![wordcloud](assets/wordcloud.png)